Fact-verified AI for Financial Intelligence with FactBlock and DeepVerify

 In a real-world case study in the U.S. insurance industry, we structured five years of SEC filings and macroeconomic indicators into FactBlocks, aligned them with NAIC’s core underwriting metrics, and established a domain-specific analytical framework.

-Powered by DeepVerify, the system generated AI outputs that were source-backed, explainable, and trustworthy.
+Supported by DeepVerify, the system produced outputs that were source-backed, explainable, and trustworthy.

-The result: a Z-score of +1.31 across accuracy, relevance, and effectiveness—significantly outperforming GPT-4o and GPT-4o-mini.
+The result: a Z-score of +1.31 across accuracy, relevance, and effectiveness—significantly outperforming Naive RAG with GPT-4o.

 The Problem

-Public financial documents such as SEC filings present significant challenges for investors.
-A single 10-K report can exceed 200 pages, making it difficult to navigate.
+Public financial documents, such as SEC filings, are difficult for investors to work with.
+A single 10-K report can exceed 200 pages, making it challenging to locate and interpret essential information.
 These filings are also highly complex—filled with domain-specific language and key metrics dispersed across multiple sections.

 Even advanced general-purpose large language models (LLMs), such as GPT-4o, often struggle to interpret them accurately.
 They frequently generate plausible but incorrect or fabricated answers—so-called “hallucinations”—which undermine trust and compromise the quality of financial decision-making.